 The insoles have high volume, and they are not suitable for people with a low arch or tight shoes.

-- DESIGNED FOR: These Comfort shoe insoles are ideal for running or walking, helping reduce foot fatigue while gaining efficiency
+- DESIGNED FOR: Superfeet RUN Comfort Insoles are ideal for running or walking, helping reduce foot fatigue while gaining efficiency.

-- RECOMMENDED SHOE TYPE: Superfeet RUN orthotic Insoles are a high volume design providing MAX support and ideal in running, walking or everyday shoes that have a little extra room to accommodate the volume of the insoles.
+- RECOMMENDED SHOE TYPE: RUN Comfort Insoles are a high volume design providing MAX support and ideal in running, walking or everyday shoes that have a little extra room to accommodate the volume of the insoles.

-- WHAT TYPE OF FOOT: These support shoe soles are Ideal for those with a medium to high arch looking for maximum arch support
+- WHAT TYPE OF FOOT: Ideal for those with a medium to high arch looking for maximum arch support.

 Superfeet Carbon Insoles